 The Concordat to Support the Career Development of Researchers (commonly known as the Researcher Development Concordat) is an agreement between universities, research institutes and funders to support the career development of researchers in the UK.
 It is based around three defining principles: Environment and Culture, Employment, and Professional and Career Development.

-The University of Huddersfield is a signatory to the Concordat, and our commitment to supporting the career development of our researchers is supported through participating in the HR Excellence in Research Award scheme.
+The University of Huddersfield is a signatory to the Concordat, and committed to supporting the career development of our researchers.

 Research integrity means undertaking and conducting research in a way that ensures it is trustworthy and ethical.
 We are committed to the principles of the Concordat to support Research Integrity.